Nemesis (Icon Comics): Publication history

 The publicity was launched in October 2009, with a teaser image containing the caption "What if Batman was the Joker?" and in a subsequent interview Millar revealed that it was only one of a number of possible lines they went with, his favourite being "What if Batman was a total cunt?"
 This caused concern at DC Comics, the publisher of Batman, but Millar denied there had been threats of legal action:

 One of my friends at DC legal dropped me an informal email back in December saying that someone in editorial was a bit worried by the Batman and Joker mentions in an interview to promote a creator-owned book.
 They politely asked if I could avoid using those names as it was creating a bit of grief for them and I agreed, saying that's absolutely fine.
 Steve and I chatted after, wondering if the cover was a little too much too and we decided to ditch it and do another one.
 It was entirely our decision and a gesture of goodwill, which the lads at DC appreciated.
 This has never been anything beyond a couple of friendly, informal emails.

 The series also gained pre-publication attention when Millar auctioned the right to name the main policeman character, something he had done with Kick-Ass.
 The winning bid was $8,500 and, as with the previous auction, proceeds went to the charity run by Mark Millar's brother Dr. Bobby Millar which helps children with special needs.
-It proved so successful that the real name of the main supervillain character was also auctioned off.
+It proved so successful that the real name of the main supervillain character was also auctioned off, with the winner, Matthew Anderson, seeing Nemesis' civilian name be named after himself.

 In 2017, a one-shot, Nemesis: We are Nemesis, written by Steve Lawrence and illustrated by Marcelo Salazo, was published by Image Comics as part of the Millarworld New Talent Annual 2017, an anthology annual consisting of one-shot specials containing winning entries from the online contest for up-and-coming creators held by Millar in 2016.
 Set during the events of Nemesis, the story is told from the perspective of one of Nemesis' followers.

 A follow-up miniseries, titled Nemesis: Reloaded, launched in January 2023 with Jorge Jimenez serving as artist, with the series serving as a soft reboot of the character, helping to better integrate the character into the greater Millarworld shared universe, with a new Matthew "Nemesis" Anderson being trained by Wesley "The Killer II" Gibson.
 Following the conclusion of Reloaded, Nemesis then appeared in Big Game, a crossover with every Millarworld property illustrated by Pepe Larraz in July the same year.
-Two new Nemesis titles were published by Dark Horse Comics: Nemesis: Rogues' Gallery, written by Millar with Valerio Giangiordano serving as artist, was released in July 2024, and a fourth series written by Millar, Nemesis: Forever, was released in 2025.
+Two new Nemesis titles were published by Dark Horse Comics: Nemesis: Rogues' Gallery, written by Millar with Valerio Giangiordano serving as artist, was released from 2024 to 2025, and a fourth series written by Millar, Nemesis: Forever, was released from 2025 to 2026.